facioquo/uswds-design-patterns/README.md

 An Angular framework website demonstrating extended design patterns for [U.S. Web Design System](https://designsystem.digital.gov) (USWDS).
 Each pattern is a separate site page with its own isolated HTML, SASS stylesheet, and TS typescript files, to make it their implementations easy to see.
 All design patterns are listed on the [uswds.facioquo.com](https://uswds.facioquo.com) home page.
 Links to the GitHub code are in the descriptions at the bottom of each pattern page.

+Don't see a design pattern we should share?
+[Submit request](https://github.com/facioquo/uswds-design-patterns/issues/new/choose), or better, [contribute](https://github.com/facioquo/.github/blob/main/CONTRIBUTING.md) some code.

 ## Getting started with local development

 ```bash